Generic Name: cetuximab (se-TUX-i-mab)

 If OVERDOSE is suspected:

-Cetuximab is usually handled and stored by a health care provider.
-If you are using cetuximab at home, store cetuximab as directed by your pharmacist or health care provider.
-Keep cetuximab out of the reach of children and away from pets.
+Cetuximab is handled and stored by a health care provider.
+You will not store it at home.
+Keep all medicines out of the reach of children and away from pets.

 - If you have any questions about cetuximab, please talk with your doctor, pharmacist, or other health care provider.